 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

-Some people with Medicare are also eligible for Medicaid.
+An individual who does not meet the income or resource criteria for Qualified Medicare Beneficiary (QMB) or Specified Low-Income Medicare Beneficiary (SLMB), but is eligible for Medicaid either categorically or through optional coverage groups based on Medically Needy status, special income levels for institutionalized individuals, or home and community-based waivers is considered Full Benefit Dual Eligible (FBDE).
 In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
 These "Medicare Savings Programs" help people with limited income and resources save money each year:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
+- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualified Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums - Qualified Disabled and Working Individual (QDWI): Helps pay Part A premiums